safe-energy-workshop/safe-energy-workshop.github.io/cfp/index.md

 <p>However, ML-based solutions are no panacea.
 With limited sensing at most levels in the energy system, it is unclear how millions of distributed energy resources (such as heat pumps, electric vehicles and batteries etc.) can be modelled or even controlled in near-real-time by many stakeholders to optimize several objectives.
 More concretely, the ML models used for prediction and control in these settings are often devoid of three critical elements necessary for their use in the real-world: </p>
 <ol>
-    <li> Causality: standard ML models trained on biased datasets tend to yield non-causal relationships between inputs and outputs.
+    <li> Causality: standard ML models trained on biased datasets tend to yield non-causal relationships between inputs and outputs. </li>
-    <li> Uncertainty estimates: standard ML models often struggle to quantify uncertainty in a well-calibrated manner.
+    <li> Uncertainty estimates: standard ML models often struggle to quantify uncertainty in a well-calibrated manner.</li>
-    <li> Interpretability: standard ML models are often not interpretable by human domain experts, even when explainability tools (e.g. LIME or SHAP) are used.
+    <li> Interpretability: standard ML models are often not interpretable by human domain experts, even when explainability tools (e.g. LIME or SHAP) are used.</li>
 </ol>

 <p> Without addressing these topics, ML-based systems will continue to being unreliable partners in the ongoing energy transition.
 This will, at best, limit the use of complex automated systems and introduce an optimality gap.
 At worst, it has the potential to derail the energy transition entirely by destabilizing the energy grid. </p>